Lifyzer/Food-Scanner-Android-App/README.md

 This Food Scanner Android App lets you:

-- Scan any items with QR codes, barcodes, Optical Character Recognition (OCR).
+- Doesn't matter the way you scan, Lifyzer understands it!
+Scan it from QR code, barcode, or Optical Character Recognition (OCR).
-- Favorite the good products you want to highlight.
+- Want to remember the best items for later on (e.g. for your shopping list)?
+No prob!
+Lifyzer gives you the simplest way to favorite any great products 😋
-- See all scanned products in the history section.
+- Want to track what you eat or scan?
+Sure!
+The app keeps a history of all your scanned products.
+And allows you to remove them too!
-- See all information about the item (with lovely icons).
+- Curious?
+See all information about any food items (with lovely icons 🤩).
-- Directly be able to see if the product is **good** (healthy) or **bad** (unhealthy).
+- Whenever it's day or night, the Lifyzer's Torch will light up the items you want to check ✨

 ## The Founder 👨‍🍳